Countylive’s Community Calendar

 History book Club – Third Thursdays of the Month - Macaulay hosts a special book club for history lovers, featuring both contemporary and historical literature.
 Visit www.countymemorytrail.ca for the reading list.
 10 a.m.
 35 Church Street, Picton Free Membership.
 Contact: Jennifer Lyons, Head Curator 613-476-2148 x258

 CAREGIVERS SUPPORT Afternoons – The Alzheimers Society of Prince Edward County welcomes caregivers and their partners on the second Tuesday of the month at 1pm at 90 King Street, Picton office.
-These couples who face challenges inherent in living with dementia can share common concerns in a safe, understanding environment.
-Always a learning experience for all involved.
-Educational aids and literature also available.
-Call 613 476 2085 for details, or more information.
+Couples who face challenges inherent in living with dementia can share common concerns in a safe, understanding environment.
+Call 613 476 2085 for more information.

-CAREGIVERS SUPPORT Evenings – The Alzheimer Society of Prince Edward County caregivers group meets the second Thursday of each month at 7:00 pm.
-For caregivers of people experiencing dementia, the focus of the group is on the challenges of looking after someone living with dementia, the challenges and experiences and solutions.
-The latest progress in research and the literature are also discussed.
+CAREGIVERS SUPPORT Evenings – The Alzheimer Society of Prince Edward County caregivers group meets the second Thursday of each month at 7pm.
+The focus of the group is on the challenges of looking after someone living with dementia, experiences and solutions.
+The latest progress in research also discussed.

 BUSY FEET PLAYGROUP – The Hub child and family centre offers a free Busy Feet program every Thursday night 5 to 7 pm at QE school auditorium for 2 to 6 year old children.
 Lots of physical activity wear your running shoes.
 Call 613-476-8142 for information